menyen/resize_photos_skyhub/README.md

 **Obs:** This repository has been commited with a virtual env in case you don't want to download all the necessary packages, so if you want to just run the code, activate the virtual env by running **source flask_ws/bin/activate** inside resize_photos_skyhub folder before starting resize_photos.py webservice.

 ### Automated tests

+If you don't want to download all necessary packages, then again you must activate the virtual environment by issuing **source flask_ws/bin/activate** in the command line.
+Run **python -m unittest tests.test_resize_photos.TestResizePhotosWS**